Salta & Jujuy: North of Argentina Reading Time: 18 minutes

 TIME: 1 hour

-(Check out my entire blog post devoted to the Salinas Grandes).
-There are several vans/buses that leave from Purmamarca every day (less frequent on Sundays).
-There is a man standing in front of a convenience store on the corner (Purmamarca is very small) one block from the bus station window.
+Some several vans/buses leave Purmamarca every day (less frequent on Sundays).
+A man is standing in front of a convenience store on the corner (Purmamarca is very small) one block from the bus station window.
 He calls out “Salinas, Salinas.”
 It is very obvious.
 Register your name with him.
 They will leave once the van fills up, so there are no exact times.
 There are 2 stops along the way- one at a lookout point, and the other at the Jujuy altitude sign.
-You have about 1 hour at the flats before it’s time to turn back around and return to Purmamarca.
+You have about 1 hour at the salt flats before it’s time to turn back around and return to Purmamarca.

 PRICE: 1500 pesos ($7.50)